-First, COVID-19 is no longer an acceptable excuse for observer coverage rates on the non-purse seine fleet to remain unacceptably low.
-Recent efforts by the Pacific Community to standardise observer coverage data indicate that region-wide observer coverage remains less than 5%.viii However, the best available scientific evidence indicates that even a consistently applied level of 5% coverage is statistically and practically useless to effectively achieve most managementix or compliance objectives.x lower the bias from an observer effect, while the larger the proportion of fishing effort that is observed, the more accurately the monitoring data characterize or represent the fishery.
+Recent efforts by the Pacific Community to standardise observer coverage data indicate that region-wide observer coverage is barely above 5%.
+However, the best available scientific evidence indicates that even a consistently applied level of 5% coverage is statistically and practically useless to effectively achieve most management or compliance objectives.

+Low observer coverage exacerbates bias as a result of fishers altering their fishing practices (e.g. discarding practices, handling and release practices, effort) and gear when an observer is present, which is a phenomenon known as the "observer effect."
+The higher the observer coverage rate, the lower the bias from an observer effect, while the larger the proportion of fishing effort that is observed, the more accurately the monitoring data characterize or represent the fishery.
 Notwithstanding the observer effect, at just 5%, current observer coverage is not producing the quality or quantity of data necessary to properly manage the WCPO non-purse seine tuna fisheries.

-Low observer coverage exacerbates bias as a result of fishers altering their fishing practices (e.g. discarding practices, handling and release practices, effort) and gear when an observer is present, which is a phenomenon known as the "observer effect."xi The higher the observer coverage rate, the

 At present, a lack of sufficient data that is typically generated through adequate observer coverage represents the single largest obstacle to establishing appropriate management measures.
 Uncertainty is continually cited in the WCPFC process as a reason for inaction, while the certainty offered by improved observer coverage seems to be consistently rejected, deferred, and delayed.
-Meanwhile, substantial advancements in technology, particularly camera hardware and software as well as complementary Artificial Intelligence and Machine Learning tools, have made electronic monitoring increasingly economical and practical.

 WWF accepts that different minimum levels of observer coverage may be necessary for different management or compliance purposes, depending on specific identified objectives.
 However, data collected under less than 100% coverage may be biased and misrepresent the fishery overall, resulting in management failures.
 Alternatively, 100% observer coverage, through human or electronic observers, would result in no bias from an observer effect.
-Thus, along with a consortium of other NGOs and with the support of prominent market partners, we have determined that because of conservation and compliance problems such as illegal fishing, misreported or unreported catch, and bycatch of endangered, threatened and protected species, that only an observer coverage rate of no less than 100%, through human observers or electronic monitoring, is acceptable.xii
+Moreover, where high rates of observer coverage have been implemented through electronic means, reporting from those vessels has improved dramatically, further improving data quality and quantity.
+Thus, along with a consortium of other NGOs and with the support of prominent market partners, we have determined that because of conservation and compliance problems such as illegal fishing, misreported or unreported catch, and bycatch of endangered, threatened and protected species, that only an observer coverage rate of no less than 100%, through human observers or electronic monitoring, is acceptable.
+13